AndreMuhamed/DC-Game_Quest/README.md

     - Function arguments:
       - `ctx`: Object of interaction with the command (interaction) from the `disnake` library, containing information about the command.
       - `channel`: A text channel object (`disnake.TextChannel`) to which the integrated message will be sent.
-      - `color': A string representing the hexadecimal color code in #RRGGBB format.
+      - `color`: A string representing the hexadecimal color code in #RRGGBB format.
-      - `link_to_photo': A string containing the URL of the photo that will be included in the integration.
+      - `link_to_photo`: A string containing the URL of the photo that will be included in the integration.
-      - `message': A string containing a description of the message in the integration.
+      - `message`: A string containing a description of the message in the integration.
       - `верхнее_сообщение`: (Optional argument) A string containing the top message in the integration (by default "<@&990306177617395713>, we, the Game Room: Game News team, have significant updates that we would like to share").
     - Actions fuactions:
       - Checks the correctness of the hexadecimal color code format.
       - Creates a `disnake.Embed' object with the specified color and message description.
       - Sets the image (`url`) in the `embed` object.
-      - Using the ``kanal.send()'' method, sends a message with integration (with the specified top message and attachment) to the specified channel.
+      - Using the ``kanal.send()`` method, sends a message with integration (with the specified top message and attachment) to the specified channel.
       - Sends a reply message with confirmation of successful sending.

 # I am not responsible for the functionality of the bot.